RLButch/project-4-stroke-predictions/README.md

 estimator: DecisionTreeClassifier

 DecisionTreeClassifier
+Utilizing the trained tree model, we can predict outcomes for the test dataset and assess its efficacy on previously unseen information.
+Subsequently, we can gauge its effectiveness using a performance measure like the F1 score.
+Employing a three-fold cross-validation technique, We will appraise the model and obtain three distinct F1 scores as output.
+We created a grid of paramaters to search, however were unable to optimise the model.
 {'max_depth': 2, 'max_features': 5, 'min_samples_leaf': 20} were identified as the best parameters for the dataset
 Cross-validation with three folds to get average F1 score
 Scores: [0.76106195 0.63362832 0.58510638]
 Mean of scores: 0.6599322161551497
+On two of the folds, this model achieved an F1 score over 60%, but only got 58% on the final fold.
+On average, this model's F1 score is 65%, which can definitely be improved upon.
 ![tree_model](https://github.com/RLButch/project-4-stroke-predictions/assets/122842203/3b8fd9ca-990d-4a1a-b4dd-7531bbccf368)

+**Pickle, flask and html deployment**
+Flask is a Python-based micro framework used for developing small-scale websites.
+We imported the libraries, then using app=Flask(__name__) we create an instance of flask. @app.route(‘/’) is used to tell flask what URL should trigger the function index() and in the function index, we use render_template(‘index.html’) to display the script index.html in the browser.This should run the application and launch a simple server.
+Open http://127.0.0.1:5000/ to see the html form.
+HTML Form: We first need to collect the data(new attribute values) to predict stroke from various attributes and then use the random forest model we built above to predict the likelihood of stroke.
+Therefore, in order to collect the data, we create an HTML form which would contain all the different options to select from each feature.
+Predicting strokes: When someone submits the form, the webpage should display the predicted incidence (or not) of stroke.
+For this, we require the model file (model.pkl) we created.
+Here, after the form is submitted, the form values are stored in the variable to_predict_list in the form of a dictionary.
+We convert it into a list of the dictionary’s values and pass it as an argument to ValuePredictor() function.
+In this function, we load the model.pkl file and predict the new values and return the result.
+This result/prediction (stroke or no stroke) is then passed as an argument to the template engine with the HTML page to be displayed.
+POST Requests:
+The POST method is used to send data to the server to create or update a resource.
+It's often used when you want to submit forms, send data to the server for processing, or make changes on the server.
+To handle POST requests in Flask, we needed to use the request object to access the data sent by the client.
+The GET method is used to retrieve data from the server.
+It's typically used when you want to retrieve information from the server and display it to the user, or when you want to retrieve data without making any changes on the server.
+It uses HTML forms to gather user inputs related to various health parameters, processes the inputs, and then uses a pre-trained machine learning model to predict the risk of stroke based on the provided information.
+The Flask app contains two routes:
+The main route ("/") renders an HTML template called "index.html" on the homepage.
+The "/output" route handles both POST and GET requests.
+It processes the user's inputs and attempts to make a prediction regarding the risk of stroke.
+The outcome of this prediction is then displayed on a result page template called "index 2.html".
+The code uses the following key steps:
+User inputs related to gender, age, health conditions, lifestyle factors, etc., are obtained from the submitted form. (data must be entered in each field)
+These inputs are then processed and transformed to match the format expected by a pre-trained machine learning model for stroke prediction uploaded via pickle.
+The machine learning model is loaded using the pickle library, and the processed inputs are used to make a prediction.
+Depending on the prediction result, appropriate messages are generated and displayed to the user, indicating the risk of stroke.
+In case of invalid inputs or errors in processing, relevant messages are displayed to the user.
+It's important to note that certain functions such as stroke_pred and fancy_deconstruct are used to handle specific data transformation and prediction processes.
+The app uses render_template to dynamically display HTML pages and request.form to access form data submitted by users.
+Finally, the app is run using app.run() only when the script is executed directly (not when it's imported as a module).
+Keep in mind that this app.py relies on HTML templates ("index.html" and "index 2.html") to provide a user interface.
+The HTML templates contain the form fields and result display areas.